10up/simple-page-ordering/README.md

 This feature is already built into WordPress natively, but a bit tucked away.
 If you pull down the "Screen Options" tab up top (on the list of post objects) there's a field where you can specify the number of items to show per page.
 I decided it was not a very good practice to duplicate this.

-### How can I exclude certain custom post types?
+### How can I modify sortable post types?

-Custom post types can be excluded by using the `simple_page_ordering_is_sortable` filter.
+Post types can be included or excluded by using the `simple_page_ordering_is_sortable` filter.

-For example, with `excluded_post_type` as the custom post type ID, add the following snippet in the theme function file or custom plugin:
+For example, to exclude the `excluded_post_type` custom post type, add the following snippet in the theme function file or custom plugin:

 ```
 add_filter( 'simple_page_ordering_is_sortable', function( $sortable, $post_type ) {